-You may have noticed that older or improperly stored cannabis is not as potent and fragrant as a fresh purchase.
-That’s because cannabis drying and curing doesn’t stop the many processes that cause Tetrahydrocannabinol (THC) to break down, called THC degradation.
+You may have noticed that older or improperly stored cannabis isn’t as potent and fragrant as a fresh purchase.
+That’s because cannabis drying and curing doesn’t stop the many processes that cause Tetrahydrocannabinol (THC) to break down.
+This breakdown is called THC degradation.
 What is THC degradation, what speeds it up, and most importantly, is there a way to stop it?

 What is THC degradation?

 THC degradation refers to the reduced quality and quantity of THC in your cannabis flower.
-You may assume that THC degradation is an indicator that your flower is “bad” or it wasn’t grown in optimal conditions, but that’s no the case.
-It’s a natural and expected process once cannabis is harvested, one that continues even as cannabis dries, cures, and makes its way to the dispensary.
+You may assume that THC degradation is an indicator that your flower is “bad” or wasn’t grown in optimal conditions, but that’s not the case.
+THC degradation is a natural and expected process once cannabis is harvested, one that continues even as cannabis dries, cures, and makes its way to the dispensary.

 What is CBN and how does it connect to THC degradation?

-Unlike terpenes, THC doesn’t evaporate when it degrades.
-It transforms into another phytocannabinoid altogether, called Cannabinol (CBN).
+CBN is a minor cannabinoid and the result of THC degradation.
 CBN is known for its relaxing properties.
 It’s theorized that CBN is responsible for causing what you may have heard called the “couch lock” effect when your high is not an energetic one, but a deeply sedating one.
 Unsurprisingly, CBN is being explored by researchers for its potential as a sleep aid.

 How can you tell if THC has degraded?